Skip to Content

 12. Don’t just use words

-Words can convey alot but don’t forget a picture says 1000 words!
+Words can convey a lot but don’t forget a picture says 1000 words!
 You can describe your thoughts and feelings in pictures, make your journal pretty with illustrations, use coloured pens or highlighters to create a beautiful page to honour your deepest thoughts.

 JOURNAL PROMPTS FOR BEGINNERS